simoneconigliaro/android_the_current_news/README.md

 # Android The Current News App
 Capstone project for Udacity Android Developer Nanodegree
 ## Description
 - The Current News app shows the latest global and local news (using Google Location) from <a href="https://newsapi.org" target="_blank">News API</a> and allows the user to save their favourite ones.

+- When the app is first launched it will show a viewpager with three tabs: list of global, local and user’s favourite news (if no favorites are present, the app will describe how to add them).
+Clicking on one of the bookmark icons will add the article associated with it to the favourite list.
--	Clicking on one of the articles from the list will send the user to a detail screen showing the article more in depth.
+- Clicking on one of the article from the list will send the user to a detail screen showing the article more in depth.
+The user can also share an article clicking on share fab button.
 -	It  contains a widget that displays the user’s favourite news.
 Clicking on one of them will open the app showing the article in detail.
 -	The app handles data persistence using a content provider and a sqlite database to store favorite news.
 ## Screenshot